-It’s been rather quiet around here …. and that’s because I had traveled for almost two weeks to Harare, Zimbabwe, to attend the International Conference on AIDS and STIs in Africa (ICASA).
-Ofcourse, we cannot talk about HIV/AIDS and STIs without touching on women and maternal health issues -which I love writing about, and so there I was (blogging does pay off).
+I’ve recently returned from Harare, Zimbabwe, where I attended the International Conference on AIDS and STIs in Africa (ICASA).
+Ofcourse, we cannot talk about HIV/AIDS and STIs without touching on women and maternal health issues -which I love writing about.

-My stay in Zim was pretty busy and I didn’t get time to do anything else (such as put up blog posts as I had intended to), but focus entirely on the proceedings of the conference – which were very informative.
+My stay in Zim was pretty busy where my focus was entirely on the proceedings of the conference – which were very informative.
 I will be highlighting, in subsequent posts, some of the key messages I took home from ICASA.
 In the meantime though, let me share with you some of the four things that stood out for me from Zim:

 1. Harare is HOT.
 Hot hot hot.
 At some point I had to google to just to check where we were again because I was sure we were right in the heart of the Kalahari Desert.
 I had a permanent headache for the first like three days before my body got used to it.
 The heat!